simonsobs/tilemaker/README.md

 tilemaker add iqu my_file.fits "An Example Map" --intensity-only
 ```

 To ingest only the `I` component of the map.
+Note that the default units are in `uK`, so if your
+map has un-declared (in the FITS header) kelvin units, you will need to add `--units=K`.

 ### Catalog Ingest